-As we continue to develop, commercialize and market our various exoskeleton technologies, we may seek to establish new strategic relationships with third parties.
+As the Company continues to develop, commercialize and market its various exoskeleton technologies, the Company may seek to establish new strategic relationships with third parties.
 Potential relationships may be in the form of technology or product development agreements, sales or distribution agreements, or license agreements.